GillesArcas/numsed/README.md

 Testing is done with the `--test` action with a test suite:

-`numsed.py --test --sed --signed test.suite.py`
+`numsed --test --sed --signed test.suite.py`

 ## Opcodes